 Wear the right footwear

 If you and your dog like to go on long hikes, it makes sense to invest in good footwear.
-Go with something that will support the arches of your feet, protect the soles and generally feel comfortable when you’re on long walks.
-Walking boots are a great option and will prevent you from wearing out countless pairs of other shoes since they’ll last much longer than the average pair of sneakers.
+Go with something that will support the arches of your feet, protect the soles.
+Plus, they generally feel comfortable when you’re on long walks.
+Walking boots are a great option and will prevent you from wearing out countless pairs of other shoes.
+This footwear will last much longer than the average pair of sneakers.

 Wear the right clothing